InjectiveLabs/injective-protocol-specification/README.md

 * Suspending a trading pair
 * Resuming a trading pair

+Further documentation on the orders module can be found [here](https://github.com/InjectiveLabs/injective-core/blob/master/cosmos/x/orders/README.md).

 ### Make Order Procedure
-1. A valid signed 0x order is first created
+1. A valid signed make order is created
 2. The order is submitted to the sidechain through a HTTP POST call to a relayer's endpoint which then forwards the order to the network
-3. The relayer performs validation on the order and checks
+3. The relayer performs validation on the order and checks that:
-	1. The order format integrity
+	1. The order format integrity is kept
 		1. The order should conform to the [0x order message format](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#order-message-format)
 		2. The order should be [`fillable`](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#getorderinfo)
-		3. The `feeRecipientAddress` must match the originating relayer's Ethereum address in the relayer address registry.
+		3. The `feeRecipientAddress` must match the originating relayer's Ethereum address in the relayer address registry
 		4. The `takerAddress` must match the address of the Injective Filter Contract
 		5. The `senderAddress` must match the address of the Injective Filter Contract
 	2. The maker's  `makerAssetData` balance should be greater than or equal to the `makerAssetAmount`
 	2. The maker's  `makerAssetData`  approval amount should be greater than or equal to the `makerAssetAmount` of the order
 	3. The signature validity for the hash of the order
 	4. The trading pair is supported by the sidechain
+4. The relayer broadcasts a [Tendermint/Cosmos SDK Tx](https://github.com/cosmos/cosmos-sdk/blob/master/types/tx_msg.go#L34-L38) containing the order to its peers in the sidechain network (assuming step 3 passes)

+### Take Order Procedure
+1. A valid signed take order is created
+2. The order is submitted to the sidechain through a HTTP POST call to a relayer's endpoint which then forwards the order to the network
+3. The relayer performs the same validation of the order as in the make order prodedure and also checks that:
+	1. The make order fill amounts are fillable
+	2. The trade conforms to the negative spread model
+	3. `VdfInput` of the order hash is valid (if supplied)
+	4. `VdfOutput` is the valid output for the VDF applied on `VdfInput` for `VdfIterations` (if supplied)
-4. If the order is valid, the relayer broadcasts a [Tendermint/Cosmos SDK Tx](https://github.com/cosmos/cosmos-sdk/blob/master/types/tx_msg.go#L34-L38) containing the make order to its peers in the sidechain network
+4. The relayer broadcasts a [Tendermint/Cosmos SDK Tx](https://github.com/cosmos/cosmos-sdk/blob/master/types/tx_msg.go#L34-L38) containing the order to its peers in the sidechain network (assuming step 3 passes)

+### Soft Cancel Procedure

+### Tendermint Procedure
-5. Each sidechain node calls [CheckTx](https://tendermint.com/docs/app-dev/abci-spec.html#checktx) on the transaction which performs [standard Tendermint checks](https://github.com/cosmos/cosmos-sdk/blob/master/docs/basics/tx-lifecycle.md#addition-to-mempool) on the transaction and adds/discards the transaction to the mempool.
+1. Each sidechain node calls [CheckTx](https://tendermint.com/docs/app-dev/abci-spec.html#checktx) on the transaction which performs [standard Tendermint checks](https://github.com/cosmos/cosmos-sdk/blob/master/docs/basics/tx-lifecycle.md#addition-to-mempool) on the transaction and adds/discards the transaction to the mempool.
-6. Nodes reach consensus on on which transactions to include in each round through [Tendermint BFT](https://tendermint.com/docs/spec/consensus/consensus.html) and commit to a new block, fully executing the state transitions from each transaction.
+2. Nodes reach consensus on on which transactions to include in each round through [Tendermint BFT](https://tendermint.com/docs/spec/consensus/consensus.html) and commit to a new block, fully executing the state transitions from each transaction.
-   1. Each make order message (transaction) is routed to the `handleMsgCreateMakeOrder` handler function which stores it in the keeper provided the order and trade pair are valid
+   1. Each order message (transaction) is routed to its designated handler function which performs further checks and executes changes to the application store.

 ## Relayer API
 Each relayer can optionally support their own API allowing for 1) submission of orders to the sidechain and 2) query of data of the application state.
 The following implementation is provided out-of-the-box for relayers to use, but each relayer is free to provide their own API for their desired use case.